ultimate-dominion/ultimate-dominion/packages/contracts/CONTIBUTING.md

 ```
 createItem(
   ItemType itemType,
   uint256 supply,
   uint256 dropChance,
   uint256 price,
   bytes memory stats,
   string memory itemMetadataURI
 )
 ```

+`createItem` parameters:

 - ItemType: enum declaring the type of item. `ItemType: ["Weapon", "Armor", "Spell", "Consumable", "QuestItem"],`
 - supply: the amount of this item you want to create. between one and `type(uint256).max`
-- dropchance: the % chance that this item will be dropped if it is in a mob's inventory.
+- dropchance: the % chance that this item will be dropped if it is in a mob's inventory
 - price: the base cost in wei to buy this item in a store
 - stats: The `stats` argument will consist of 2 structs encoded together, the stats struct and then the stat restrictions struct. `abi.encode(weaponStatsData, statRestictionsData)`
 - metadata: the string for the items metadata storage address

-# Stats structs to encode for item creation
+### Stats Structs to Encode for Item Creation

-for Armor
+For Armor:

 ```
 struct ArmorStatsData {
   int256 agiModifier;
   int256 armorModifier;
   int256 hpModifier;
   int256 intModifier;
   uint256 minLevel;
   int256 strModifier;
 }
 ```

-for Weapons
+For Weapons:

 ```
 struct WeaponStatsData {
   int256 agiModifier;
   int256 intModifier;
   int256 hpModifier;
   int256 maxDamage;
   int256 minDamage;
   uint256 minLevel;
   int256 strModifier;
   bytes32[] effects;
 }
 ```

-for Spells
+For Spells:

 ```
 struct SpellStatsData {